 In November 2023, FASB issued ASU 2023-07, Segment Reporting (Topic 280), Improvements to Reportable Segment Disclosures, which provides improvements to reportable segment disclosure requirements, primarily through enhanced disclosures around segment expenses.
 ASU 2023-07 requires us to disclose significant segment expenses that are regularly provided to the chief operating decision maker, or CODM, and included within each reported measure of segment profit or loss.
 ASU 2023-07 also requires that we disclose an amount for other segment items by reportable segment, a description of their composition and provide all annual disclosures about a reportable segment's profit or loss and assets pursuant to Topic 280 during interim periods.
 We must also disclose the CODM's title and position, as well as certain information around the measures used by the CODM and an explanation of how the CODM uses the reported measures in assessing segment performance and deciding how to allocate resources.
 For public entities with a single reportable segment, the entity must provide all the disclosures required pursuant to ASU 2023-07 and all existing segment disclosures under Topic 280.
 The amendments of ASU 2023-07 are effective for us for annual periods beginning January 1, 2024, and effective for interim periods beginning January 1, 2025.
-Early adoption is permitted for annual financial statements that have not yet been issued or made available for issuance.
-We will evaluate the impact of ASU 2023-07 on our financial statements.
+We will adopt this standard effective January 1, 2024, and report on it in our Annual Report on Form 10-K for the year ended December 31, 2024.
+We will update all required disclosures pursuant to ASU 2023-07 at that time.